 Arturo O’Farrill is a multi-Grammy winning Cuban-Mexican-American jazz pianist, composer, and leader.
 Every album released so far by the Arturo O’Farrill Afro Latin Jazz Orchestra has won or been nominated for a Grammy.

-Arturo O’Farrill Concerts
+Arturo O’Farrill in NYC

 About Arturo O’Farrill